Content repurposing enables brands to squeeze the most value from their ever-growing content library.

 One of the main reasons why content fails to meet expectations is because of ineffective distribution.

-Content repurposing can fix both issues by converting old content to a new format and by publishing it to the right channels.
+Repurposing can fix both issues by converting old content to a new format and publishing it to the right channels.
 This can help any brand reach a wider audience, including users that prefer specific content types.

 5. Signal content freshness

 Content freshness refers to recently updated or newly published content.

 Repurposing or revising your content sends a signal to search engines, especially if you’ve added up-to-date and relevant information.
 This improves your content’s likelihood of ranking and getting more clicks from searchers.

 Many content creators reuse and repackage information from older sites into new pieces.
 While they are re technically ‘recycling’ content, proper content repurposing is an entirely different ball game.
 Content creation heavily relies on topic ideation and keyword research.

 A survey revealed that 46% of marketers believe that repurposing content is more effective than creating new content from square one.
 65% also agree that it is more cost-effective than building new content or performing minor updates on existing posts.

 Remember the following steps to make the most out of content repurposing:

 1. Set your goals